bolunxu/bolunxu.github.io/_pages/alumni.md

   margin-right: 10px;
   margin-left: 0px;" src="/assets/images/xueyuan.jpeg" width="165px" >

-**Xueyuan Cui** is a visiting student from The University of Hong Kong.
+**Xueyuan Cui** was a visiting student from The University of Hong Kong from February 2024 to August 2024.
 He received his B.E. and M.S. degrees in Electrical Engineering from Zhejiang University in 2019 and 2022, respectively.
 He is now pursuing his Ph.D. degree at The University of Hong Kong.
 Before visiting